GivAlz/wtprompt/README.md

 Where the prompt name is given by the file name, e.g., `hello.txt` can be loaded as `hello`.

+Remark:

+Folder-based loading is lazy: call the `.load()` method to load the whole folder structure.

 ### JSON-Based Prompt Loading

 Another option is to store your prompts in a .json file dictionary, of the kind: